-The proliferation of new technologies and digital transformation means that data can now be collected on every aspect of a business, from sales and marketing, to workflows and productivity, to hiring and HR, to overall performance and profitability.
+This is especially important when the modern business can now collect data on every aspect of a business, from sales and marketing, to workflows and productivity, to hiring and HR, to overall performance and profitability.

-Even more importantly, good BI software will be driven by visualizations you can share with stakeholders.
-This can be incredibly useful for turning sometimes complex statistics into every to understand charts and diagrams.
+Even more importantly, the best BI software will be driven by visualizations you can share with stakeholders, to help communicate sometimes complex statistics as easy to understand charts and diagrams.

-Here then are the best in business intelligence and analytics tools for business.
+Here then are the best business intelligence tools for business.

 - We've also highlighted the best productivity gadgets for business